Gewerd-Strauss/ScriptLauncher/README.md

    | bHideOnSettingsOpened | Hide Launcher when opening the settings file | 1
    | bAddSuspendButtons | Add "Suspend [ScriptName]"-buttons for each script | 1

+### The bottom buttons:

+From Left to right:

+1. `M`: Minimise the gui.
+The same as pressing <kbd>Alt</kbd>+<kbd>^</kbd> (or, precisely, SC029)
+2. `E`: Edit the launcher
+3. `D`: Open the script's directory
+4. `R`: Restart the script - necessary when adding scripts to be displayed
+5. `O`: open the options file mentioned above
+6. `S`: open the Menu to switch the editor for ahk-files
+7. `?`: Information about this script, links to this github and its origins.
+8. `X`: Kill all active scripts on the list
+9. `F`: Suspend/continue all scripts on the list.

    # Known Bugs